Akina Nakamori: 2022–present

 After a five-year hiatus, Nakamori opened a new Twitter account and official website on August 30th, 2022.
 She announced that she transferred her management from Faith to a new label called HZ Village; she also stated that her physical condition is not ideal yet.

 In April 2023, Japanese cinemas screened a 4K remastered version of her live session "East Live Index" for a limited period of time.
 At the end of the footage, there was a recorded voice-only message from Nakamori, the first time in several years that her real voice was heard.
 After stepping away from her singing activities, Nakamori made an appearance on Tetsuji Hayashi's tribute album 50th Anniversary Special A Tribute of Hayashi Tetsuji: Saudade, for which she re-recorded her 1984 single "Kita Wing" in an orchestral pop style.
 The album was released on November 8th, 2023.
 This would be the first time in six years that she would release new music.
 In December 2023, Nakamori gave a message to listeners during the 4-hour radio special Nakamori Akina All Time Request which was aired on the Nippon Broadcasting System.
 It was her first public media appearance in nine years; she last appeared during the 65th edition of the Kōhaku Uta Gassen in 2014.
 On December 23rd, 2023, Nakamori's management announced the launch of her official YouTube channel and a day later, they uploaded the official music video of Kita Wing-Classic.
 The news regarding its launch was first reported on the Taiwanese news website Liberty Times.
 Within 24 hours of its upload, the video received more than 1 million views.

 In March 2024, her unreleased song, "Hello Mary-Lou", originally featured in a 1988 television commercial, was released for the first time as part of her Best Collection: Love Songs & Pop Songs album reissue.
 Between April and May 2024, she uploaded jazz-arranged versions of "Slow Motion", "Kita Wing", "Gypsy Queen" and "Tattoo".
 As of June 2024, a portion of her songs "Desire" and "Second Love" are currently used as train melodies for Kiyose Station.
 Nakamori celebrated her 59th birthday with a fan club-exclusive event, making it her first physical public appearance since 2017.

+Following with her new original song in 8 years, Nakamori released "Merry Christmas, My Heart" which she stated herself after the release of the song during a dinner show she considers herself now a singer-songwriter which 90% of her songs were rejected by her previous labels and thought that her rejected compositions was too enka resulting from being scrapped.